Code-Institute-Submissions/emilija-smitaite-milestone-project-1_JanResub/README.md

 # User Experience (UX)
 ## User stories

+   #### **Client Goals**
+   The client is a music band The Racketears.
+   1. As a client, I want a website that reflects my music style.
+   2. As a client, I want to  have a way to be contacted online.
+   3. As a client, I want to have a website for sharing artwork and photos.
+   4. As a client, I want to grow the number of subscribers to my email newsletter.

    #### **First time visitor goals**
    1. As a First Time Visitor, I want to immediately identify the main purpose of the website.